janpipek/g4.vzdusne.cz/2016/02/05/composite_actions.md

 and at the same time satisfy Geant4's requirement to have just one instance of each action type.

-Here, I generalize the second approach in a way that allows to really have multiple action classes of each type in your application without them being aware that they are not treated as a single privileged object.
+Here, I generalize the second approach in a way that allows you to really have multiple action classes of each type in your application without them being aware that they are not treated as a single privileged object.
 This abstraction involves a **composite action** class that serves as a dispatcher for a set of different **sub-actions**.
 Though the concept is